 15. Which of the thousands of gods do you believe in and why?

 16. Atheism is just a lack of belief.

 There are only two possibilities: God exists; God doesn’t exist.
 If you reject the former, you implicitly accept the latter.

 Some people aren’t sure and lean towards disbelief.
 They’re more appropriately referred to as agnostics.
-However, if “atheist” is in your profile bio, if you make it part of your identity, if you lurk on Twitter or Gab looking for religious hashtags and categories, it’s not just a lack of belief for you.
+However, if “atheist” is in your profile bio, if you make it part of your identity, if you lurk on Twitter looking for religious hashtags and categories, it’s not just a lack of belief for you.
 You’re not fooling anyone by claiming otherwise.

 17. Atheism isn’t a positive position.
 Whoever makes the claim that something exists has the burden of proof.